nezaboodka/reactronic/README.md

 Transactional reactivity means that state changes are being made in an isolated data snapshot and then, once atomically committed, are **consistently propagated** to corresponding visual components for rendering.
-And all that in automatic, seamless, and fine-grained way.
+All that is done in automatic, seamless, and fine-grained way.

 ## Conceptual Model